glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 simulation loop.
 This means that your custom simulations run *just as fast* as they do when using the built-in types.

-Scroll back to the top of the page and refresh to see the simulation in action again.
+Navigate to the top of the page and refresh to see the simulation in action again.
 Notice that no points leave the boundary.
 Try pausing the simulation and advancing one step at a time.
 You should see that every particle moves left, right, down, or up on every step.